John A. Hartford Foundation: Family Caregiving

+（3）Create large-scale change in partnership with national efforts.

-Serious illness and end of life
+Serious Illness and End of Life

 With increasing age comes greater risk for serious illness and the natural progression towards the end of life.
 Too often, care at this time fails to meet the goals and preferences of older adults and results in harm and burden.
 Palliative care and other effective approaches must be more widely available.

 The John A. Hartford Foundation will continue to promote care that preserves dignity and honors the wishes of older adults and their families.